What are the Interim Financial Statements?

 The primary differences can be found in the areas discussed below:

-- Disclosures of few forms are not required in interim financial statements or can be represented in a format which is more summarized.
+- Disclosures of few forms are not required or can be represented in a format that is more summarized.

 - Accrual Basis: Accrued expenses can vary within interim reporting periods.
 For example, an expense’s recognition may be spread across multiple periods or could be recorded entirely within one reporting period.